DianeDerycke/minishell/README.md

 - `env -i` option

 # Key takeaways
-This project allowed me to understand how basic commands work, the environment and its goals, the process and its creation, the expansions and I could improved the readability of my code.
+This project allowed me to understand how basic commands work, the environment and its goals, the process management, the expansions and I could improve the readability of my code.